web validator

 How to use this validator

-2. Run validate to parse host/path and confirm http/https.
+2. Run validate to parse the protocol, host, and path locally.

 Rules & checks